mhmohona/MicrosoftML-ProjectShowcasing/project/A7MED/README.md

 It’s important to load the model only once on startup to avoid loading the model everytime a request is sent to the REST API endpoint and to curb memory consumption

-Fig 1 Code snippet where the pytorch model is loaded as a global variable
+Figure 2.
+Code snippet where the pytorch model is loaded as a global variable.

 ![Load model](https://github.com/waqasne/MicrosoftML-ProjectShowcasing/blob/master/project/A7MED/images/LoadModel-CodeSnippet.png)